nystudio107/craft-scripts/README.md

 See [Hardening Craft CMS Permissions](https://nystudio107.com/blog/hardening-craft-cms-permissions) for a detailed writeup.

+Note: if you use `git`, and change file permissions on your remote server, you may encounter git complaining about `overwriting existing local changes` when you try to deploy.
+This is because git considers changing the executable flag to be a change in the file, so it thinks you changed the files on your server (and the changes are not checked into your git repo).

+To fix this, we just need to tell git to ignore permission changes on the server.
+You can change the `fileMode` setting for `git` on your server, telling it to ignore permission changes of the files on the server:

+    git config --global core.fileMode false

+See the [git-config man page](https://git-scm.com/docs/git-config#git-config-corefileMode) for details.

+The other way to fix this is to set the permission using `set_perms.sh` in `local` dev, and then check the files into your git repo.
+This will cause them to be saved with the correct permissions in your git repo to begin with.

 ### clear_caches.sh

 The `clear_caches.sh` script clears the Craft CMS caches by removing all of the `craft/storage/runtime/` cache dirs, as well as emptying the `craft_templatecaches` db table.